wreckbeck/book-review-site/README.md

 ## Wave 2 - Adding CSS

-In this wave, you will add CSS styling to change the appearance of the site.
+In this wave, we will add CSS styling to change the appearance of the site.

 Create and use one main CSS document named `style.css`, which will hold styles that apply to every page.
 Then create three additional CSS documents for each HTML page's specific styles, named `index.css`, `eloquent-ruby.css`, and `contact.css`.